The 'ottoy initiative

 Initiative Description

-'oṭṭoy—to repair or to mend—is being accomplished by means of integrated and sustained education and consultation through campus initiatives, community outreach, and elegant traditional meals.
-Campus collaborations include academic research across departments; student engagement through student housing and dining programs; and facilities and landscape development—more collaborations are anticipated.
-Public events may take place across the UC Berkeley campus but will often be hosted in 'oṭṭoytak—The Place of Repair—located on the patio adjacent to the Hearst Museum of Anthropology.
-This intentionally designed space is filled with native gardens lush and fragrant with plants selected by Ohlone elders and the sounds of Chochenyo (the spoken language of the East Bay Ohlone people), native birdsong, and nostalgic music curated by Ohlone elders.
-Dining experiences are also offered here: seasonal Ohlone food and traditional tea is paired with an honest, poignant narrative of the experiences of the East Bay Ohlone people and education about the content of the menu.
+‘oṭṭoy—to repair or to mend—is being accomplished by means of integrated and sustained education and consultation through campus initiatives, community outreach, and elegant meals.
+Campus collaborations include academic research across departments; student engagement through student housing and dining programs; and facilities and landscape development—more collaborations are in the works.
+Public events take place across the UC Berkeley campus but are most often hosted in ‘oṭṭoytak–The Place of Repair– on the patio adjacent to the Hearst Museum of Anthropology.
+This intentionally designed space is filled with native gardens lush and fragrant with plants selected by Ohlone elders, and the sounds of Chochenyo (the spoken language of the East Bay Ohlone people), native birdsong, and nostalgic music curated by Ohlone elders. ‘ottoy leaders Vincent Medina and Louis Trevino also offer specialized dining experiences, including seasonal Ohlone food and traditional tea, paired with an honest, poignant narrative of the experiences of the East Bay Ohlone people and education about the content of the menu.

 'ottoy Projects